YashAstro11/YashAstro11/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 3rd-year B.Tech CSE student at Shri Ramswaroop Memorial University
+- 🎓 A Final year B.Tech CSE student at Shri Ramswaroop Memorial University
 - 🧑‍💼 Currently interning as a **React Native Developer** at **SlotinSolutions**
 - 🔧 Currently working on:
   - 🌾 **Crop Identification System** – YOLOv5 + Satellite Image Processing